ASEAN summit: Asia trade bloc deal 'expected' in February 2020 | DW | 03.11.2019

 Plans to sign the world's largest free trade pact at a regional summit in Bangkok have been thrown into doubt after objections from India.
 China, hurt by its trade war with the US, is keen to see the deal finalized.

-An agreement to create the world's largest trade bloc may only be signed by Asian countries in February 2020, the Thai government said late Sunday.
+An agreement to create the world's largest trade bloc will be signed by Asian countries in 2020, the Thai government said Monday.

 Thailand, which is hosting the three-day Association of Southeast Asian Nations (ASEAN) summit in Bangkok, had previously said it hoped to conclude negotiations on the trade deal by the end of the year.